Rabbit

 In my opinion, it is not just important to feed our cats right, but it is equally important to do so ethically.
 There is no justification in accepting the suffering of one animal for the “benefit” of another.
 Cats can not be vegetarians, but we as caregivers have the power to choose which meats we buy and which producers we support.
 If you can not find rabbit meat from a small producer, who raises his or her rabbits humanely and with respect, then you may be interested in raising rabbits for your cat yourself or let your cat catch her own rabbits.
 Otherwise, it might be best to forgo the romantic idea of feeding rabbit altogether.

-When I speak about rabbits, I speak with experience.
-For some years now I have raised Belgian Hare rabbits to preserve their kind.
+When I speak about rabbits, I speak with lived experience.
+For some years now I have raised Belgian Hare rabbits to preserve this rare breed.
 It is my sincere opinion that it completely unethical to raise rabbits in captivity to feed domestic cats, and incomparable to wild cats hunting wild rabbits or hares.